 But what if one parent is determined that they want to move away with the child because of say a job offer?
 Such was the case in a recent decision in Andrew V. v.
 Superior Court (Jessica V.) (2015) 234 Cal.App.4th 103, 183.
 Mother and Father shared joint physical and legal custody of their children.
 Mother requested an order permitting her to move from CA to WA due to a job transfer and promotion.
 Father disputed the move, but the trial court issued a “temporary” order allowing Mother to move with the children.
 Father objected on grounds of CCP 917.7.
 That statute provides that an order “allowing, or eliminating restrictions again, removal of the minor child from the state are stayed by operation of law…for a period of 30 calendar days from the entry of judgment or order by any other trial court.”
 The trial court agreed with Mother that the statute does not apply to temporary orders.
 That ruling was overturned by the appellate court which issued the requested write or mandate and stay order sought by Father.
 In its decision it was explained that there is no such exception for temporary orders, and that the purpose of the statute is to ensure stability and continuity for the children.

 As made apparent, the issue of move-away orders can be extremely complicated.
 In Andrew V the trial court relied on a custody evaluator’s report recommending the interim move, and yet the court of appeals overturned the decision.
 There is no cut and dry answer as to whether or not the court will grant a move-away or not.
 Here at Mello & Pickering, LLP we can help develop a strong case for you, whether you’re the parent moving or the parent staying.
-With our combined 28 years of experience, we can help you to ensure that you and your children’s best interests are protected.
+With 35+ years of combined experience, we can help you to ensure that you and your children’s best interests are protected.